cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

 4) Install requirements listed in `requirements.txt`:
 ```
 python -m pip install --upgrade pip
 python -m pip install -r requirements.txt
 ```

 ### 2. Setup local Blazegraph instance and PostgreSQL database

 Start up Blazegraph and ensure that the local instance is available (i.e. via Blazegraph workbench in the Browser).
-Populate the `sparql.query.endpoint` and `sparql.update.endpoint` fields in the [requirements file] with the wanted SPARQL endpoints.
+Populate the `sparql.query.endpoint` and `sparql.update.endpoint` fields in the [properties file] with the wanted SPARQL endpoints.
 Please note that the specified namespace will be created automatically by the `instantiate_data.py` script.
 In other words, if the specified SPARQL endpoint is `http://localhost:9999/blazegraph/namespace/<ts_example>/sparql`, the program will automatically create the namespace `<ts_example>` with geospatial capability enabled before uploading any triples.
 In case the respective namespace already exists, a message is printed out and the namespace should be deleted manually (if required).

 Start postgreSQL and ensure that the local server is available (i.e. via pgAdmin ).
-Update the fields `db.url`, `db.user`, and `db.password` in the [requirements file] according to your local PostgreSQL settings.
+Update the fields `db.url`, `db.user`, and `db.password` in the [properties file] according to your local PostgreSQL settings.
 The default URL (with default `host` (i.e. _localhost_) and `port` (i.e. _5432_)) looks like `jdbc:postgresql:<database_name>`.
 Please note that the specified database `<database_name>` will be created automatically by the `instantiate_data.py` script.
 In case the respective database already exists, a message is printed out and the database should be deleted manually (if required).

 ## Usage